fhur/xql/packages/docs/docs/200-query-language/100-examples.md

     .one();
 ```

-## Find a single actor by id with columns to return specified`
+## Find a single actor by ID with columns to return specified`

-Finds 0 or 1 record(s) in the `actors` table where the `id` is in the list of ids, and returns all selectable columns passed
+Finds 0 or 1 record(s) in the `actors` table where the `actor_id` is in the list of IDs passed, and returns all selected columns

 ```ts
 const q = from('actor')